thecodersguilduk/tcg_site/site/blog/post-for-employers.md

 ## Take part in a unique project

 We’re extending an invitation for businesses like yours to support us in delivering this training in a variety of interactive ways.
-This is a unique chance to collaborate with some of the leading organisations in the local area, and to help define the employment and training agenda for the technology industry in the UK.
+This is a unique chance to collaborate with some of the leading organisations in the local area, and to help define the employment and training agenda for the future of the technology industry in the UK.

 These boot camps will close the current skills gap and provide clear pathways to more prosperous careers in tech for the BAME community, female candidates, and people recently made redundant or unemployed due to lockdown.